Most people should have a will, but it’s not always the most significant estate planning document.

 6. Be Realistic About Who Gets What

-It’s important to think practically about how assets will be distributed.
-The No. 1 reason children stop speaking after a parent’s death, Decker says, is due to boilerplate language directing tangible assets, such as artwork or jewelry, to be divided equally among children.
+Think practically about how you’ll distribute your assets.
+The No. 1 reason children stop speaking after a parent’s death, Decker says, is due to boilerplate language directing tangible assets, such as artwork or jewelry, to be divided equally among them.

 “If you have three kids who all play the piano and have this boilerplate language, the first one is going to pick the Steinway,” he says.
 “You can’t divide tangible assets equally.
 You will have kids who have strained relationships after the estate is distributed because of this.”

-Individuals can attach an explanatory letter to their will.
-This letter may serve as a personal way to say goodbye and also go into more detail about certain wishes.
+You can attach an explanatory letter to your will.
+It can serve as a personal way to say goodbye and also go into detail regarding certain wishes you outlined.

-Incorrectly executing a will may lead to it being deemed invalid.
-Witnesses must sign your will, and in many states, the witnesses can’t be people who stand to inherit anything in the will.
-Your witnesses also need to be at least 18 years old.
+Incorrectly executing a will may lead to a judge deeming it invalid.
+Witnesses must sign your will, and in many states, they can’t be people who stand to inherit.
+Your witnesses also must be at least 18 years old.

 Ideally, they’ll be people who are likely to be around when you aren’t.
-If something goes wrong and your will is contested in court, the judge may want to call a witness to testify.
-The number of witnesses needed may also vary by state.
+If something goes wrong and a court contests your will, the judge may want to call a witness to testify.
+The number of witnesses a judge needs to call may also vary by state.

-Make sure someone you trust knows where to find your will as well as any other important papers and passwords to financial institutions.
-It’s also a good idea to store the original copy somewhere secure, such as in a fireproof safe.
+Make sure someone you trust knows where to find your will as well as any other important papers and passwords to financial accounts.
+Consider storing the original copy in a fireproof safe.

-In some cases, wills can be stored and even executed electronically.
-These electronic wills, or e-wills, are valid only if they meet certain requirements, such as being in text form, not audio or video, and meeting state rules about whether witnesses are physically present or remote.
+In some cases, you can execute and store wills electronically.
+These electronic wills, or e-wills, are valid only if they meet certain requirements — they must be in text form, not audio or video, and meet state rules regarding whether witnesses are physically present or remote.

 10. Review and Update Your Will

-Generally, wills should be updated every five years, says Daniel R. Bernard, a partner at Twomey, Latham, Shea, Kelley, Dubin & Quartararo LLP in New York.
+Generally, you should update your will every five years, Daniel R. Bernard, partner at Twomey, Latham, Shea, Kelley, Dubin & Quartararo LLP in New York, says.